!pip3 install openai -U

 We create a simple demo that shows the failure of reversing a string and then we create a function that reverses the string and connect it with the assistant.

-# dictionary print indentatio
+# dictionary print indentatioimport json

 import os